quaxalber/bluetooth_2_hid/README.md

 - Clean and actively maintained code base

 **Bluetooth LE service:**
+- Supports sending keystrokes (a series of shortcuts) remotely from your PC or phone.
+See (TODO) for usage guidelines.
+- Accepts (almost) any format.
+Both Linux keycode names (see [Adaftuit keycodes](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html)) and [Windows ones](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) are supported.
+  Example of input: `Win-R n,o,t,e,p,a,d Enter`
 - Works as a Bluetooth GATT Service (is compatiblle with existing BLE GATT client applications)
-- Translates a series of keyboard keystrokes (mouse is not supported yet) into USB HID events.
-Input should be passed as an UTF-8 string
-- Supports both Linux keycode names (see [Adaftuit keycodes](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html)) and [Windows ones](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) (VK_profix is not used)
 - Requires client device to be paired (may be disabled by `--accept-non-trusted` command-line argument; if enabled, only whitelisted devices may send the keystrokes).
 - Returns error if invalid keystroke is sent (may be disabled by `--partial-parse-ble-command` command-line argument)
 - Tested on Raspberry Pi 4, Raspberry Pi Zero W and Raspberry Pi Zero 2 W